denisSal/freebsd-sume/README.md

 # NetFPGA SUME Reference NIC device driver

 ## Project description
-This project enables NetFPGA SUME 4x10 Gbps FPGA board to work as a NIC on FreeBSD by creating a driver based on the existing Linux driver for the 'Reference NIC' design using the RIFFA DMA engine from the private NetFPGA-SUME-live repository.
+This Google Summer of Code project enables NetFPGA SUME 4x10 Gbps FPGA board to work as a NIC on FreeBSD by creating a driver based on the existing Linux driver for the 'Reference NIC' design using the RIFFA DMA engine from the private NetFPGA-SUME-live repository.

 The SUME hardware design also offers communication with internal registers belonging to different modules of the design over a second channel.
 This is used as a way to obtain packet statistics and link status from nf_10g_interface modules connected to the board's SFP+ modules.